marklhc/MCWorkshop/simulate_mean_median.md

 Let’s imagine that a researcher is interested in studying the house size in the Orlando, Florida, measured in 1,000 sq ft.
-Hypothetically, the researcher would like to assume assume that the population house sizes follow a
+Hypothetically, the researcher would like to assume that the population house sizes follow a
 ![\\chi^2](https://latex.codecogs.com/png.latex?%5Cchi%5E2 "\chi^2")
 distribution with four degrees of freedom, and would like to see how random samples of different houses would behave.
 If we use